nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 </div>

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
 Be very careful with this command.
-Deleted data may not be recovered after closing the application or if you've gone beyond the `undo` limit.
+Deleted data may not be recovered after closing the application or if you've gone beyond the `undo` limit (`undo` only works up to 5 previous commands).
 </div>

 [Back to list of features](#features)